luberda-molinet/FFImageLoading/README.md

 })
 .Into(_imageView);
 ```
+Note: this callback is also available with width and height.
+In this case the callback is an Action<int, int>.

 There is a third callback: when image loading process finished.
 Whatever the result this method will be called:
 ```C#